rahuljha/rahuljha.github.io/_posts/2020-11-22-notes-from-emnlp-2020.markdown

 *	a gather town space for meeting up with people and poster sessions
 *	live streams for keynotes

 Given all these options, I found it easy to organize my time in a flexible way to get the most out of the conference.
-I reviewed the zoom sessions for the tracks I was interested in, looked at the pre-recorded talks (at 2x speed, w00t!) and attended the zoom sessions that had a good density of papers I found relevant to me.
+I reviewed the sessions for the tracks I was interested in, looked at the pre-recorded talks (at 2x speed, w00t!) and attended the zoom sessions that had a good density of papers I found relevant to me.

 Apart from the zoom sessions and the scheduled keynotes, I split the rest of the time between watching pre-recorded talks and meeting people in the gather space.
 The gather space worked really well, even better than a physical conference lobby in some cases, since you could quickly look at who was around.